torchbox/wagtail-bynder/README.md

 ### Why are custom derivatives needed?

 It is common for assets to be uploaded to a DAMS in formats that preserve as much quality as possible.
 For example, high-resolution uncompressed TIFF images are common for digital photography.
-Whilst great for print and other media, such formats are simply overkill for most websites.
+While great for print and other media, such formats are simply overkill for most websites.
 Not only are images likely to be shown at much smaller dimensions in a web browser, but they are also likely to be converted to more web-friendly formats like AVIF or WebP by Wagtail, where the image quality of an uncompressed TIFF is unlikely to shine through.

 Over time, unnecessarily large source images will have a compounding impact on website performance.
 Editors will need to wait longer for Wagtail to download the images from Bynder.
-And, every time a new rendition is needed, the original must be loaded into memory from wherever it is stored, consuming precious system memory, and blocking system I/O operations for longer while reading from storage.
+And, every time a new rendition is needed, the original must be loaded into memory from wherever it is stored, consuming more precious system memory than necessary, and blocking system I/O operations for longer whilst the file is read from storage.

 #### 'WagtailSource' derivative for images